usaid-cs/yesterday-i-learned/random.md

 1. "Genuine leather" is rubbish.
 Get "Full-Grain Leather" instead.
 1. The right fist of Lenin's dead corpse is intentionally made clenched.
 1. The traces of cocaine left on paper money is often enough to set off customs detectors.
-1. "Plan your next 30 years" - 80000 hours. ["Everybody has a plan until they get punched in the mouth." - Mike Tyson](https://news.ycombinator.com/item?id=13414116)
 1. The bicycle seat should be level with the waist.
 1. ["Grey Goose made their bottles so skinny and tall so they would have to be placed on the top shelf."](https://www.reddit.com/r/AskReddit/comments/5oi03n/what_strange_idea_worked_because_people_are_weird/dckccru/) (Or you can just lie them down, you know?
 Like all other items in this list, this is not verified information)
 1. [Half of the people from Detroit are essentially illiterate.](http://detroit.cbslocal.com/2011/05/04/report-nearly-half-of-detroiters-cant-read/)